About the Choir

 The Saint Thomas Choir of Men and Boys is considered by many to be the leading ensemble of its kind in the Anglican choral tradition in the United States.
-The choir performs regularly with Orchestra of St. Luke’s, or with the period instrument ensemble Concert Royal as part of its own concert series.
+The Choir performs regularly with the Orchestra of St. Luke’s, or with the period instrument ensemble Concert Royal as part of its own concert series.

-Supplementing its choral services and concert series over the past four decades, the choir has toured throughout the U.S. and Europe with performances at Westminster Abbey and St. Paul’s Cathedral in London; King’s College, Cambridge; Windsor, Edinburgh; St. Albans; the Aldeburgh Festival and the Vatican.
+Supplementing its choral services and concert series over the past four decades, the Choir has toured throughout the U.S. and Europe with performances at Westminster Abbey and St. Paul’s Cathedral in London; King’s College, Cambridge; Windsor; Edinburgh; St. Albans; the Aldeburgh Festival and the Vatican.

 In addition to the annual performances of Handel’s Messiah, concerts at Saint Thomas Church have included Requiems by Fauré, Brahms, Mozart, Duruflé, Victoria, and Howells; Bach’s Passions, Mass in B Minor, and Motets; the U.S. premiere of John Tavener’s Mass; the U.S. premiere of Nico Muhly’s work My Days with viol consort Fretwork; Handel’s Israel in Egypt; a program of Handel and Purcell’s baroque masters conducted by John Scott and Richard Egarr along with Juilliard 415; and MacMillan’s Seven Last Words from the Cross, conducted by David Hill.

 The Choir singing on the Today Show on Dec 21st/

 In 2014, the boy choristers performed in Bach’s Saint Matthew Passion at the Park Avenue Armory as part of Lincoln Center’s White Light Festival with the Berliner Philharmoniker under the direction of Peter Sellars and conductor Sir Simon Rattle.